-HashSet is one of the most frequently asked interview question during any level of core java interview.
+Difference between HashMap and HashSet in Java is one of the most frequently asked interview question during any level of core java interview.
 Usually, Collection framework and multi-threading interview questions are mostly on demand for core java interview question.

-HashSet are integral part of Collection framework in java.
+HashSet in Java are integral part of Collection framework in java.
 These are most frequently used collection classes, it means ,

 List in java.